The End of the Road, Homer, AK - April 23rd to 29th

 I'd been in the truck for quite a while, most of the time that I was visiting Girdwood.
 My second night camping in Homer the wind by the beach was so strong that I barely slept.
 Pretty groggy, I pulled into town and found the K-Bay caffe, where I enjoyed a delicious breakfast, and a few cups of coffee.

 I had some ideas, I was thinking of finding work up there, I spent some time looking at what housing might look like, and considered what living so far away from what I was familiar with would be like.
+I searched Airbnb and found a lovely little cottage just outside of town which was a perfect place to relax for a couple of days and reflect on where I'd go from there.

 I walked into town from the cottage and enjoyed an incredible dinner at Cafe Cups.
 One of the people I'd met on the beach a couple of days prior recognized me and welcomed me right in.
 I loved this small town feel, both here and in many of the other places I'd visited.